AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 For example, a "reader" task may be in the act of reading (copying) the value of some shared variable, only to be preempted by a "writer" task that updates the value of the variable.
-In that case when the "reader" task resumes execution it will finish the read operation but will, as a result, have a value that is partly from the old value and partly from the new value.
+In that case, when the "reader" task resumes execution, it will finish the read operation but will, as a result, have a value that is partly from the old value and partly from the new value.
 The effect is unpredictable.
 An interrupt handler can have the same effect on shared data as the preempting "writer" task that